Grand Alliance of Order | Grand Alliance of Chaos

 - Fertile Feet: Horticulous causes the diseased and mutated flora of the Garden of Nurgle to sprout in his wake whenever he walks the material universe.

-- Jerkass: Horticulous is notorious among the usually jovial Daemons of Nurgle for his lack of humour, known as old sour-seed.
+- Jerkass: Horticulous is notorious among the usually jovial Daemons of Nurgle for his lack of humour, and is known as "old sour-seed" as a result.

-- Meaningful Name: The name 'Horticulous' sounds close to 'horticulture', fitting with his role as Nurgles Grand Cultivator.
+- Meaningful Name: "Horticulous" sounds similar to "horticulture" and both terms are derived from the root word "hortus", meaning "garden" in Latin, fitting with his role as Nurgle's Grand Cultivator.

-- Mix-and-Match Critters: Horticulous' mount can be described as a snail with an ammonite shell and prolegs like caterpillars.
+- Mix-and-Match Critters: Horticulous' mount resembles a snail with an ammonite shell and prolegs like caterpillars.

 - Motivation on a Stick: A bound Nurgling is hung in front of Mulch to make it move.